 The other strategies outlined in the program plan are supported by research as well.
 For example, in a 2010 book titled Organizing Schools for Improvement, Anthony Bryk and his colleagues share their findings relating to school improvement outcomes based on their analysis of hundreds of Chicago public schools over a seven-year period.
 The researchers found that the schools with certain essential elements were most likely to improve student achievement.
-One of the most important elements was a strong instructional guidance system, which includes a coherent curriculum aligned to standards, rigorous learning tasks, and well-designed instruction that supports the curricular goals.
+One of the most important elements was a strong instructional guidance system, which includes a coherent curriculum aligned to standards, rigorous learning tasks, and welldesigned instruction that supports the curricular goals.
 These elements are the primary focus of our program strategy.

-Strategy Name: Curriculum Alignment and Implementation Strengthens the academic program by: Ensuring that the curriculum directly aligns with the District's standards and assessments.
-Closes the achievement gap by: Ensuring that all students, including those that are furthest behind, are exposed to grade-level content.
-Increases the amount and/or quality of learning time by: Ensuring that students spend their school time learning predetermined content and skills that align with District standards.
-Provides an enriched and/or accelerated curriculum by: Ensuring that all courses align with the rigorous standards established by the District.
+Strategy Name: Select textbook-based curriculum for all courses aligned to District standards and ensure teachers implement with fidelity.
+Strengthens the academic program by: Ensuring that the curriculum directly aligns with the District's standards and assessments; ensuring that students are reading, writing, and thinking in all courses; allowing school leaders to monitor curriculum across content areas and grade levels.
+Closes the achievement gap by: Ensuring that all students, including those that are furthest behind, are exposed to content-rich, grade-level texts.

+Increases the amount and/or quality of learning time by: Ensuring that students spend their school time learning pre- determined content and skills that align with District standards.
+Provides an enriched and/or accelerated curriculum by: Ensuring that all courses align with the rigorous standards established by the District; increasing the amount of reading and writing that students do across content areas.
 Evidence base: Research has shown that aligning the written, taught, and tested curriculum improves student achievement (Squires, 2012).
-Implementation activities: (1) Choose a curriculum for all courses that is aligned with state standards and assessments; (2) ensure that teachers examine curriculum; (3) create a process to monitor curriculum implementation throughout the school year; (4) identify courses where curriculum is not being implemented and intervene.
+Implementation activities: (1) Choose a textbook-based curriculum for all courses that is aligned with state standards and assessments; (2) ensure that teachers examine curriculum; (3) create systems to monitor curriculum implementation throughout the school year; (4) identify courses where curriculum is not being implemented and provide support.
 Expected outcomes: Curriculum will be aligned with state standards and assessments and teachers will implement the curriculum with fidelity.